fabacab/fetlife-aslsearch/README.markdown

 ![Screenshot of FetLife Age/Sex/Location Search having found a match.](http://i.imgur.com/0p66t.png)

+When you're viewing any group page, you'll also be given the option to filter your search to members of the group, regardless of the geographic location listed in their profile.

 To start a new search, simply reload the page.

 ## Frequently Asked Questions